MDJ-App-Developer-Academy/the-curriculum-/README.md

 ### Web Applications 101

-*Review and Reverse Enginerring the Chapter Project*
+*Review and Reverse Engineering the Chapter Project*
 - *1.0:* Review a simple web application that consumes API data and visualizes it to a UI.
 - *1.1:* How to set up a simple developer environment.
 - *1.2:* Introduction to CSS and HTML.